 2. Reduce Display Brightness:

-Display is one the major battery consuming part on your PC.
+The display is one of the major battery consuming part of your PC.
 You can reduce it based on your requirements.
 To change the settings, swipe in from the right edge of the screen, then tap Settings.
 If you’re using a mouse, point to the top-right corner of the screen, move the mouse pointer down, then click Settings.
 Tap or click Brightness to make the change you want.
 Some PCs also have a dedicated button to change the display brightness.

 3. Change the time for sleep and dimming the display

-4. Turn off or remove devices not in use:
+4. Turn off or remove devices that are not in use: